norman-albusberger/ViteAlpineBootstrapStarter/readme.md

 The project adopts a modular SCSS structure to ensure maintainability, scalability, and ease of understanding.
 Here's a breakdown of the SCSS organization:

-- 📁 **scss**: This is the root directory for all our styles.
+- 📁 **scss**: This is the root directory for all the styles.

     - **_bootstrap.scss**: This file contains all the Bootstrap SCSS imports.
 By organizing it this way, we can ensure a systematic and selective import of only the Bootstrap components we need, optimizing performance and reducing bloat.

     - **custom.scss**: All custom styles specific to the project go here.
-This ensures that our own styles are kept separate from any third-party styles, making it easier to manage and understand the uniqueness of our design.
+This ensures that the own styles are kept separate from any third-party styles, making it easier to manage and understand the uniqueness of the design.

     - **styles.scss**: The central file where everything comes together.
 This file imports all the necessary SCSS files, starting from Bootstrap, variables, to custom styles, ensuring a seamless cascade of styles.

-    - **vars.scss**: Here's where we override Bootstrap's default variables or define our own.
-By keeping our variable overrides in a separate file, we ensure that our theming and branding choices are centralized and can be updated easily without sifting through other styles.
+    - **vars.scss**: Here's where we override Bootstrap's default variables or define the own.
+By keeping the variable overrides in a separate file, we ensure that the theming and branding choices are centralized and can be updated easily without sifting through other styles.

 ---